catseye/Fountain/README.md

 ### To think about

-*   Do we want to require global variables to be declared?
-With types?
+*   When parameters are declared, do we also want to declare their types?
 *   Will we want productions to have arguments and how would that work?
 *   Will we want variables of string type?
 *   Will we want variables of "string produced by a certain production" type?